Admission deadlines: Fall - January 15 (late applications may be considered on a case-by-case basis)

 MATH 4981Seminar: Topics in Mathematics

-Post-candidacy requirements include the successful completion of an additional 24 credits of graduate coursework, including at least 6 credits of MATH 8999; the completion of the dissertation; and the successful defense of the dissertation in a final oral examination.
+Once they have advanced to candidacy, students must complete the remaining credits required for the Ph.D., including at least 6 credits of MATH 8999 Dissertation Research; their dissertation; and the successful defense of their dissertation in a final oral examination.